Lascade-Co/marine-web/README.md

 ### Query parameters

 You can add `?fetch_all` to the page URL to force a full download of every ship even if data is already cached.
 Use `no_clustering` to disable marker clustering so every ship is displayed individually.
+When clustering is disabled, the map shows at most 1000 ships in the current viewport for smooth performance.